demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ALTER TABLE event ADD COLUMN payload JSONB NOT NULL DEFAULT '{}';
 ```

-The next step is adding the `event_type` and the `jsonb` type in the Toucan setup and use them in the `event` model defintion.
+The next step is adding the `event_type` and the `jsonb` type in the Toucan setup and use them in the `event` model definition.

 ```clojure
 ; src/wheel/infra/database.clj